 He lay on the grass, hands behind his head, the sky mirroring itself in the blue depths of his clear eyes.
 The muted buzz of insects filled his ears with pleasant music.
 Chewing a blade of grass, he smiled at the antics of a butterfly.
 He peered around a branch as the sun caressed his body with fingers of warmth and pleasure.
 He chuckled, content with himself and the world.

 With a smooth flow of rippling muscles, he rose and spread his arms, twisting his body as he stretched.
-He was tall and stood with confidence as he gazed around the meadow.
+Tall, he stood with confidence as he gazed around the meadow.
 He walked toward the brook, sensitive to the grass beneath his feet.
 The frog sunning itself on a moss-covered rock croaked and jumped into the water as he knelt.
 He pushed his face into the stream and drank in big gulps.
 He paused, shook the water off his face with a snort and drank again.
 Satisfied, he stood beside the brook and looked once again down the sloping meadow.

-The rest of the herd was slowly moving through the forest, picking edible tidbits along the way.
+The herd slowly made its way through the meadows, picking edible tidbits along the way.
 A youngster ran from the group and two more followed.
 They all ended up rolling through the tall grass, flattening it into irregular clearings.
 Sounds of laughter and gleeful shrieks drifted toward him.
 He grunted with contentment, his fear forgotten.
 On the far side of the meadow a youngster ran screaming between trees in his play.

 A shadow drifted over him and a chill crept through his body.
 He shivered and looked about quickly, getting increasingly nervous as the memories returned.
 Shouts were coming from the herd as they ran toward the forest, fear contorting their faces.
 He started breathing rapidly and looked up at the sky.
 He watched the flat shapes fly toward him and felt the hair on his neck stiffen.